CBP Officer

 Can you go into more detail about the hiring process?
 For example, do you get paid while at the academy?
 Is housing paid for or is it an out-of-pocket expense?
 What are some advantages provided to veterans?

-Asked by Mando over 8 years ago
+Asked by Mando about 9 years ago

 You are paid every day that you are at the job.
 When you are hired, you go to your assigned port for "Pre-Academy".
 During this Pre-Academy time your doing mostly clerical work.
 You are filling out paperwork for your health benefits, TSP (401k), etc. You are also doing online training courses that help you prepare for the job.
 You are also doing tours of the port and watching officers work.
 Every port has their Pre-Academy set up differently.
 Housing is not paid for while your at the port for Pre Academy.